Exercising, But Not Losing Weight? Change Things up to Get More Out of Exercise

 And remember, short bouts of movement count, too!
 For example, taking the stairs instead of the elevator.
 Walking during your lunch break.
 Parking farther away to get more steps in.
 Doing a few rounds of jumping jacks in between meetings.
 Every little thing counts.4

-And to get the most out of your workouts, make sure you track your food intake as well and keep that in check as you become more active.
-There are great apps and tools out there to track your calorie intake and make sure you are on target.
+To get the most out of your workouts, be sure to track your food intake as well and keep it in check as you become more active.
+There are great apps and tools available to track your calorie intake and ensure you are on target.
 Remember to track weekends and celebrations too, not just the days you are thinking about it.
-That way you can make informed choices, and reach your health goals faster.2,4
+That way, you can make informed choices and reach your health goals more quickly.2,4

 Join the conversation